Procurement Performance & Development

 The analysis will highlight spend trends, where the opportunities lie, and where cost reduction is possible.
 This knowledge base is the foundation of a functioning procurement strategy.
 The best way to go about this is through spend cube analysis.
 Document how you plan to harness the identified opportunities, manage costs, and mitigate risks.

-Consider: What does your past performance and expenditure look like?
+Key question: What does your past performance and expenditure look like across all categories and business units?

 Firstly, identify all those who may be impacted by the plan.
 These include business management teams, suppliers, finance, end-users, and subject matter experts.
 It is vital to manage their requirements and expectations.
 Some may not be in favor of all the proposed changes.
 Without stakeholder engagement, any strategy is doomed to fail.
 Some may have additional insights and business requirements you haven't taken into account.
 Stakeholder engagement is key in defining potential risks and opportunities as they hold vast substance and market knowledge.